ivoa/vo-dml/README.txt

 - ./build.xml
 ant build file with targets used for generating a vo-dml representation of a particular type of model XMI file, as well as generating HTML and utype-s from the vo-dml representation.
-See the file itself for explanation of its targets!
+See the end of this file for an explanation of the main ant targets.

 - ./build.properties
-See documentation inside the file
+See documentation inside the file and the description of build.xml at the end of this file.

 -./doc/
-Folder containing documents decribing VO-DML and its possible mapping to VOTable and use for UTYPE effort.
+Folder containing VO-DML and UTYPE specifications, as well as some earlier document mainly created during the utype tiger team.

 -./doc/examples/
 Folder containing some example VOTable documents with various types of UTYPE based annotation.